Rewrite A Sentence Without Changing The Meaning

 If I use the same example as above, Jane likes fish; it is an unclear sentence because like is a weak verb.

-Does she like to eat it, or does she have a fascination with fish?
+Does she like to eat it, or is she fascinated with fish?

 Jane likes to eat fish.